 The northernmost town on the east coast of Australia, Cooktown is a relaxed tropical outpost that is surprisingly modern and prosperous.
 It’s also a surprisingly dog-friendly destination to visit with your dog, whether on a short trip from Cairns or a longer journey up to the Tip of Australia.
-Find out more about visiting Cooktown with a dog.
+Find out more about visiting Cooktown in Queensland with a dog.

 Dog-Friendly Sightseeing in Cooktown

 While visiting Cooktown, I didn’t spot a single Dogs Prohibited sign around town, although naturally dogs are not allowed in the usual spots, such as inside restaurants and children’s playgrounds.
 There’s a long list of dog-friendly sightseeing options in Cooktown…

 Cooktown is named after Captain James Cook, who spent seven weeks repairing his ship where the town was later established, after running aground on a reef on his voyage along Australia’s East Coast.
 The town stretches along the edge of the Endeavour River, which he named after his ship.

 It’s easy to spend a couple of hours walking along the waterfront, plus along the main street of the town, with its historic buildings dating back to the 1870s gold rush.
 As well as the statue of James Cook, two spots I recommend you visiting are the Reconciliation Rocks Precinct and Milbi Wall.
 Both explore the important Aboriginal heritage of the area.